WeirdCatAFK/R_commonKitchenWasteClasificator/README.md

 # R_finalProject

-A project that uses image identification and neural networks to classify common kitchen waste, trained on a public dataset
+A project that uses image identification and neural networks to classify common kitchen waste onto the categories aluminum or cardboard , trained on a public dataset

 This project uses the next dataset

 Alistair King, www.kaggle.com/datasets/alistairking/recyclable-and-household-waste-classification

-To download the dataset run dwDataset and enter your kaggle credentials to authorize downloading